rochefort-lab/fissa/README.rst

 published in Scientific Reports.
 For the code used to generate the simulated data in the companion paper, see the `SimCalc repository`_.

-FISSA is compatible with both Python 2.7 and Python >=3.5, however Python 3 is strongly encouraged as Python 2 has `reached its end of life <sunset_python2_>`_.
+FISSA is compatible with both Python 2.7 and Python >=3.5, however it is strongly encouraged that you use Python 3, since as Python 2 has `reached its end of life <sunset_python2_>`_.
 FISSA is continually tested on Ubuntu, Windows, and Mac OSX during its development cycle.